Search by Category

 The three most effective brand positioning models

-By Magda Adamska / 10 January 2022 The three most effective brand positioning models
+By Magda Adamska / 23 October 2024 The three most effective brand positioning models

-1. Brand benefit ladder
+1. Brand Benefit Ladder

 a) What does the template look like?

-Rational benefit resulting from this feature
+– Rational benefit resulting from this feature

-Emotional benefit “laddered” from the functional benefit
+– Emotional benefit “laddered” from the functional benefit

-Product feature: High absorbency of the pads
+– Product feature: High absorbency of the pads

-Rational benefit: Girls can feel confident during their periods
+– Rational benefit: Girls can feel confident during their periods

-Emotional benefit: Boosting girls’ confidence in everyday life and championing a world free from gender bias
+– Emotional benefit: Boosting girls’ confidence in everyday life and championing a world free from gender bias

-b) What kind of brands use this template?
+c) What kind of brands use this template?

-c) What are the advantages of this model?
+d) What are the advantages of this model?

-d) Are there any downsides?
+e) Are there any downsides?

 2. Simon Sinek’s “Why, How and What”